phonecologne/Express.JS-Note-Taker/README.md

 # Express.js Challenge: Note Taker

 ## Description
 With this application, you will be able to write notes to keep yourself organized.
-Using HEROKU I was able to create the exact thing you asked for.
+Using HEROKU as the host I was able to create the exact thing you asked for.

 ## Screenshoot of the finished webpage